IoTReady/iotready.github.io/blog/progressive-web-apps-elixir-phoenix.md

 layout: post
 ---

 Progress Web Apps are great for the right use cases.
-They can replace mobile apps and provide great offline user experience at a fraction of the development and maintenance cost.
+They can replace mobile apps and provide a similar user experience at a fraction of the development and maintenance cost.

 So, how do they fit into the IoT world?
 We will explore this theme in a series of blogs.
 First up in the series, a tutorial on how to use Phoenix to host one for you.